 With the whole world investing in digital right now, there will be a myriad of success stories and unfortunately, quite a few failures.
-And so, ensuring a project has the right blend of skills and talent, has never been so important to the future of each organisation and their critical projects.
-Here we look at some of the pitfalls organisations should consider when implementing an ERP system, specifically looking at how and when to build an internal function that you can rely on.
+So ensuring a project has the right blend of skills and talent has never been so important.
+Here we look at some of the pitfalls organisations should consider when undergoing a transformation project; specifically looking at how and when to build an internal function that you can rely on.

 Balance is key

 Achieving the right balance of internal vs partner or system integrator (SI) resource is paramount to delivering a successful implementation.
 Indeed, how a team is composed will dictate how the organisation intends to operate and maintain the system over its lifecycle.
 It is also crucial for the successful uptake of the system internally.